MAFF’s Mission:

 The Board meets regularly to identify issues that concern foster, kinship, adoptive, and guardianship (FKAG) families and determine advocacy goals with regards to the legislature, DCF, or other systems that impact children in out of home placements.
 MAFF also hosts an annual conference for FKAG caregivers and DCF staff.

-Membership in MAFF is free and open to all foster, kinship, adoptive, and guardianship parents as well as anyone interested in improving the foster care system.
+Membership in MAFF is free and open to all foster, kinship, adoptive, and guardianship parents.
+For more information or to get involved, please contact the MAFF Executive Board at maff@mspcc.org.

 Advocacy Efforts